-TIG welding
+5.13 TIG welding

-TIG welding melts the metal of the workpiece, an arc initiated from a non-consuming tungsten electrode.
-The weld pool and electrode are protected by shielding gas.
+TIG welding melts the metal of the workpiece, using an arc initiated from a non-consuming tungsten electrode.
+The weld pool and electrode are protected by a shielding gas that usually consists of an inert gas.